martinjos/hanzi2pinyin/README.md

-#Katakana 2 Romaji
+#Hanzi 2 Pinyin

-Browser extension for Google Chrome and Firefox, which converts Japanese katakana into rōmaji.
+Browser extension for Google Chrome and Firefox, which converts Chinese characters (Hanzi) into Pinyin.

 #License